brennenhogan/mask_identification_final_project/final_deliverable/README.md

 Please download the dataset and move it to the directory above where you are running the program before use Call the data "mask_data" and it will be ignored by the .gitignore file for future use

+Milestone 1 and 2 zip files have been added to the final directory.
+These zip files include the data from the milestone testing runs and the code necessary to collect the data.
+No new data was collected for the final deliverable, as we focused on the stretch goal of the live demonstration and user interaction.

 # Data paths
 mask_data/dataset/masks/annotations
 mask_data/dataset/masks/images